manuel12/motivation-vault/README.md

 You can add a new resource by clicking the "+Add" link on the navigation bar.

-Select the resource type from the dropdown, the resource available resource types are: Book, Podcast, Podcast Episode and Motivational Speech.
+Select the resource type from the dropdown, the available resource types are: Book, Podcast, Podcast Episode and Motivational Speech.

+**Note:** *In case you want to add a Podcast Episode you will need to add a Podcast first, otherwise Podcast Episode won't appear as an option on the dropdown.*

 Fill in the resource form and click "Add Resource".